Edgar-Donk/frothy-brew/docs/entry/working_with_class.rst

     :alt: tkinter entry validation string,integer,float
     :align: center

-We can use the LabelFrame class as the parent class for StringEntry with a touch of the supers thrown in for good measure.
-In essence we inherit all the methods and parameters from LabelFrame, where we used the alias ``self.lf`` this becomes just ``self``, we no longer need to call LabelFrame in the construct method.
+Use the LabelFrame class as the parent class for StringEntry with a touch of the supers thrown in for good measure.
+In essence we inherit all the methods and parameters from LabelFrame, where the hook ``self.lf`` was used just becomes ``self``, LabelFrame no longer needs to be called in the construct method.
 Parameters already incorporated in the three super calls can be deleted (commented out to show immediate changes).
 To enable the style changes a call to ``self['style']`` is made just after configure in the construct method.

-As you can see, the original composition call to LabelFrame has been changed to an inheritance call, in other words our widget changed from an "has a" to a "is a" type of relationship with the LabelFrame widget.
-As it stands it is still a LabelFrame widget hence we can display it using normal layout management within our *main* part or a calling program.
+As you can see, the original composition call to LabelFrame has been changed to an inheritance call, in other words our widget changed from a "has a" to a "is a" type of relationship with the LabelFrame widget.
+As it stands it is still a LabelFrame widget hence it can be displayed using normal layout management within our *main* part or from a calling program.

-Within an application it would be better if the widgets all appeared as the same size.
-We can now call the dimensions from the widgets themselves within __main__.
+Within an application it would be better if the widgets all appeared the same size.
+Call the dimensions from the widgets themselves within __main__.
 Just from this application we can see how more complex widgets might be created.